chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 .. note::

-  If you are simulating a problem with periodic boundary conditions at inlet and outlet walls, it is important to control the average velocity specifying the boundary id that corresponds to the inlet only (where the flow would have a negative value).
+  If you are simulating a problem with periodic boundary conditions, it is important to control the average velocity by specifying the boundary id that corresponds to the inlet only (where the flow would have a negative value).

-* The ``boundary id`` parameter is the wall boundary where the average velocity intended is controlled (for CFD solvers only).
+* The ``boundary id`` parameter is the boundary where the average velocity intended is controlled (for CFD solvers only).

 * The ``flow direction`` parameter sets the absolute direction.
 It should be ``0`` if the flow is in the :math:`x` direction, ``1`` in the :math:`y` direction and ``2`` in the :math:`z` direction.